Distinguish your period from just spotting

 - The luteal phase after ovulation when the corpus luteum develops in the ovary in the area from where the egg was ejected.

 During the follicular phase, the levels of estrogen (the "female hormone") start to rise.
 Estrogen plays an important role in keeping you healthy, especially by helping keep bones strong as you get older.
 Estrogen also makes the lining of the uterus (womb) grow and thicken.
 This lining of the womb is a place that will nourish the embryo when pregnancy occurs.
 At the same time, an egg in one of the ovaries starts to mature.
 On about day 14 of an average 28-day cycle, the egg leaves the ovary.
-This is called ovulation, and it is at this point that the follicular phase begins.
+This is called ovulation, and it is at this point that the luteal phase begins.